citiususc/BigSeqKit/README.rst

 	func main() {
 		// Initialization of the framework
 		check(0, api.Ignis.Start())
-		// Stop the framework when main end defer api.Ignis.Stop()
+		// Stop the framework when main ends defer api.Ignis.Stop()
 		// Resources/Configuration of the cluster
 		prop := check(api.NewIProperties())